Who Is This Credit Card Best For?

 - Travel and emergency assistance services

-For the credit-score-curious, there’s a free credit score monitoring tool called CreditWise (available to non-cardholders, too), which gives you a look at your VantageScore.
+For the credit-score-curious, there’s a complimentary credit score monitoring tool called CreditWise (available to non-cardholders, too), which gives you access to your VantageScore 3.0 credit score.

 The fees associated with the Capital One Venture Card are in line with industry norms.